-Two shorter figures are carved into the front throne alongside Amenhotep legs: these are his wife Tiy and mother Mutemwiya.
+Two shorter figures are carved into the front throne alongside Amenhotep’s legs: these are his wife Tiy and mother Mutemwiya.

 Valley of the Kings

-The Valley of the Kings is not exactly a temple and no exterior architecture can be seen.
-It is a complex of underground tombs made for pharaohs and powerful nobles of the New Kingdom – between the 16th and 11th century BC.
+The Valley of the Kings is not exactly a temple, and no exterior architecture can be seen.
+It is a complex of underground tombs made for pharaohs and powerful nobles of the New Kingdom – between the 16th and 11th centuries BC.

 The royal tombs are decorated with scenes from Egyptian mythology and have some of the best graphics that depict the beliefs and funerary rituals of the period.
 Many of the tombs still conserve the wall paintings as if they were painted last week.

 While almost all of the tombs were opened and robbed in antiquity, they still give an idea of the opulence and power of the pharaohs and nobles buries there.
 One tomb that didn’t have such a fate is Tutankhamun’s tomb.

 Tutankhamun died at a young age, and in ancient Egypt, the younger and “least powerful” you’re considered to be the smaller your tomb.

 While it is a very small tomb, it contained the originally buried treasures intact, making it one of the most famous archeological sites in the world.

 Not all tombs are open to visitors, but the ones that are open show some of the best architectural and artistic samples of royal burials of the time.